Are you considering a move to affiliated showjumping? If so, don’t miss this useful guide on how to get started and what you can expect.

 Competition structure: Some of the classes you can expect to come across at an affiliated show are British Novice, Discovery, Newcomers and Foxhunter (see box below for more details).
 These classes offer the chance to qualify for second rounds, then a final.
 The emphasis is on getting combinations to jump consistently rather than racing against the clock, and you need to achieve four double clears in each category to qualify.
 You then earn three chances to compete at a second round competition and try for a place in the final.

-Ticket to ride: Non-members of the BSJA can purchase a day ticket from show secretaries for £6.
+Ticket to ride: Non-members of BS can purchase a day ticket from the British Showjumping website.
 You need one ticket per class.
 You won’t receive any prize money if you’re placed.

 Guide to classes

-- British Novice: Aimed at the novice horse, this class is open to Grade C horses that have won less than 125 points.
-Fences are a maximum height of 0.90m (2ft 11in) in a British Novice class.
-If you qualify for the second round, the maximum height goes up to 1.05m (3ft 5in).
+- British Novice: Aimed at the novice horse, this class is open to Grade C horses who have won less than 125 points.
+The start height is a maximum height of 0.90m (2ft 11in) in a British Novice class.
+If you qualify for the second round, the start height goes up to 1m (3ft 3in).

-- Discovery: Open to registered horses that have won less than 225 points.
-The maximum fence height is 1m (3ft 3in), going up to 1.10m (3ft 7in) in second round classes.
+- Discovery: Open to registered horses who have won less than 225 points.
+The maximum start height is 1m (3ft 3in), going up to 1.05m (3ft 5in) in second round classes.

-- Newcomers: For horses that have won less than 375 points.
-Fences in the first round will be a maximum height of 1.10m (3ft 7in) and not more than 1.25m (4ft 1in) in second round competitions.
+- Newcomers: For horses who have won less than 375 points.
+The start height in the first round will be a maximum of 1.10m (3ft 7in) and 1.25m (4ft 1in) in second round competitions.